My Quiet Kitchen

 • In a large food processor with an S blade (I use a 14-cup Cuisinart), process the pumpkin seeds for about 10 seconds or until finely chopped.

 • Add more water (about ¼ cup) and process again until the dip is creamy.
-Feel free to add 2 to 3 tablespoons olive oil or a neutral-tasting oil like avocado to make it richer.
+Feel free to add 2 to 3 tablespoons olive oil or a neutral-tasting oil like avocado if you prefer a richer dip.

 Note: the dip is meant to have some texture from the veggies and seeds.
 We're not trying to get it completely smooth.